SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The financial statements have been prepared on a consolidated basis, with the Company’s wholly-owned subsidiaries, Trinity Reliant Ventures Limited, Artelo Biosciences Limited and Artelo Biosciences Corporation.
 All intercompany transactions and balances have been eliminated.

-Basic earnings per share (“EPS”) is computed based on the weighted average number of shares of common stock outstanding during the period.
-Diluted EPS is computed based on the weighted average number of shares of common stock plus the effect of dilutive potential common shares outstanding during the period using the treasury stock method and as if converted method.
-Dilutive potential common shares include outstanding stock options and warrants.
+Basic (loss) earnings per share (“EPS”) is computed based on the weighted average number of shares of Common Stock outstanding during the period.
+Diluted EPS is computed based on the weighted average number of shares of Common Stock plus the effect of dilutive potential common shares outstanding during the period using the treasury stock method and as if converted method.
+Dilutive potential Common Shares include outstanding stock options and warrants.

-For the three and nine months ended May 31, 2021 and 2020, respectively, the following common stock equivalents were excluded from the computation of diluted net loss per share as the result was anti-dilutive.
+For the nine months ended September 30, 2022, and 2021, respectively, the following Common Stock equivalents were excluded from the computation of diluted net loss per share as the result was anti-dilutive.

 Cash and Cash Equivalents

-Periodically, the Company may carry cash balances at financial institutions in excess of the federally insured limit of $250,000 per institution.
-The amount in excess of the FDIC insurance as of May 31, 2021 was approximately $9.2 million.
+Periodically, the Company may carry cash balances at financial institutions more than the federally insured limit of $250 per institution.
+The amount in excess of the FDIC insurance as of September 30, 2022, was approximately $6,600.
 The Company has not experienced losses on these accounts and management believes, based upon the quality of the financial institutions, that the credit risk with regard to these deposits is not significant.

-Our investments in debt securities are carried at either amortized cost or fair value.
-Investments in debt securities that the Company has the positive intent and ability to hold to maturity are carried at amortized cost and classified as held-to-maturity.
+Our investments in debt securities are carried at fair value.
 Investments in debt securities that are not classified as held-to-maturity are carried at fair value and classified as either trading or available-for-sale.
-Realized and unrealized gains and losses on trading debt securities as well as realized gains and losses on available-for-sale debt securities are included in net income.
-The marketable securities previously held by the Company had matured during the three months ended May 31, 2021, and had an outstanding balance of $0 as of May 31, 2021.
+Realized and unrealized gains and losses on trading debt securities are charged to income and unrealized gains and losses on available-for-sale debt securities are included in other comprehensive income or loss.
+The marketable securities held by the Company, classified as trading securities, had an outstanding balance of $10,859 and $11,951 as of September 30, 2022, and December 31, 2021, respectively.
+The Company’s holdings in US Treasury instruments, classified as available-for-sale investments had an outstanding balance of $1,488 and $1,519 as of September 30, 2022, and December 31, 2021, respectively.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.